tflo/Move-em-All/readme.md

 …and from Char/Warband Bank to Bags.

+---

-___If you’re having trouble reading this description on CurseForge, you might want to try switching to the [REPO PAGE](https://github.com/tflo/Move-em-All?tab=readme-ov-file#move-em-all).
-You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.___
+*If you’re having trouble reading this description on CurseForge, you might want to try switching to the [Repo Page](https://github.com/tflo/Move-em-All?tab=readme-ov-file#move-em-all).
+You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.*

+---

 ## Usage